top of page

 Image by Wix

 Also worth a mention are their salads, rich in avocado and hearty vegetables, as well as their blackened mahi-mahi.
 Tupelo Honey isn’t just a purveyor of fried-this and buttered-up that, but does have an eye for healthier options.
 Then again, you could stick to the bourbon-peppercorn meatloaf, with a side-order of biscuits.
-It's all good so far as I’m concerned.
+It's all fine by me.

 Image by Unsplash

-Down to the meat: shepherd’s pie, corn beef and cabbage, bangers and mash, and Guinness sausage stew.
+On the subject of food: shepherd’s pie, corn beef and cabbage, bangers and mash, and Guinness sausage stew.
 Paired with a glass of one of their thirty-two local drafts, and you’ve got yourself a worthy meal for any sporting event.

 Image by Wix